zack0306/graphql-notes/graphql-node-tutorial/01-getting-started/README.md

 1. Adjust the data model your Prisma database service is using
 2. Deploy the Prisma database to apply changes
 3. Extend application schema with a new root field
-4. Implement the resolves for the root field
+4. Implement the resolvers for the root field
   - Delegate execution to the right Prisma resolver

-## Bootstraep Your GraphQL Server
+## Bootstrap Your GraphQL Server
 The tool `graphql-cli` bootstraps a GraphQL server (similar to `create-react-app`)
 - Set up your GraphQL server: